lambdajack/sequentially-generate-planet-mbtiles/README.md

 **_keepDownloadedFiles_** - If true, downloaded files will be kept in the pbf directory.
 If false, they will be deleted.
 Files will not be downloaded if they are already present. `True` will use over twice the disk space upon completion.
 We would recommend that this option is selected if you foresee multiple attempts/downloads in your future - be kind to Geofabrik <3.

 **_keepSubRegionMbtiles_** - If true, each sub region mbtiles file (e.g. asia.mbtiles) will be kept, further drastically increasing required disk space.
 This may be particularly useful on old or slow hardware that has the tendancy to crash or give up!

+**_tileZoomLevel_** - Default 14.
+This sets the amount of detail you will see.
+14 is as detailed as most people would ever want.
+Setting any higher will take weeks to process on low spec hardward.
+7 is a good level for seeing an overview, but not as detailed as seeing individual building blocks.

 ## Why?